MsAnamtaKhan/leaders-dashboard/README.md

 Dashboard shows Student name,University and their marks.
                    <img src="https://github.com/anamtakhan035/leaders-dashboard/blob/main/Images/1.PNG" width="80%" text-align="center" />

-If the Score is less than 40 it will show the message of failure and success if the numbers is greater tha equal to 350.
+If the Score is less than 40 it will show the message of failure and success if the numbers is >= 350.
 <img src="https://github.com/anamtakhan035/leaders-dashboard/blob/main/Images/2.PNG" width="80%" text-align="center" />.

 ### `npm test`